haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/structure_requirements.md

 # Input files

-Over the years, HADDOCK was updated to increase the range of biomolecular entities to be dealt with.
+Over the years, HADDOCK was updated to increase the range of biomolecular entities to deal with.
 Currently, we support a broad range of molecular types, such as protein, DNA, RNA, glycans, cyclic-peptides and small-molecules.
 In addition, several modified residues/nucleotides are also available.
 For the full list of supported molecules, please refer to [https://wenmr.science.uu.nl/haddock2.4/library](https://wenmr.science.uu.nl/haddock2.4/library).